kotttoncandy/Aloha-Bird-Quest/README.md

 # Aloha-Bird-Quest
 An app that lets users explore and learn about the different birds around them.
+### Developed by Khaen Dumbrique

 ~~# HTML Build
 Running it through HTML has some features removed.
 Features such as precise location and AR will not be available on the HTML build~~

 # iOS
-Note: A MacOS computer WITH XCode INSTALLED is needed to run on iOS
+Note: A MacOS computer WITH Xcode INSTALLED is needed to run on iOS
 1. Open Xcode and Your Project

     Double Click on the .xcodeproj